 Western Grassfed Beef

 Northern California sixth generation cattle rancher Darrell Wood felt he wasn’t being rewarded or recognized for raising cattle entirely on grass and never giving them hormones or antibiotics.
 After discovering that consumers in San Francisco appreciated what he did, Wood formed Western Grasslands with two of his friends.
 Today, Western Grassfed Beef has over 1 million acres of USDA certified organic grasslands spanning the nine states of California, Oregon, Wyoming, Montana, Idaho, South Dakota, New Mexico, Nebraska, and Colorado.
 In addition to raising cattle naturally, Wood has established land conservation trusts throughout the U.S. guaranteeing that the land will be used for grazing and not torn down for real estate development.
-Hot dogs are what Western Grassfed sells along with steaks, roasts, meatballs, beef sticks, and bone broth.
-They can found under the Panorma Meats label at many Whole Foods Markets.
+Hot dogs are one of the items which Western Grassfed sells along with steaks, roasts, meatballs, beef sticks, and bone broth.
+They can be found under the Panorama Meats label at many Whole Foods Markets.